tamasgoga/SnakeRipoff/README.md

   - _(?)
 AI for the snake._

 ## FUTURE IDEAS ##

+These things might never happen.
+They're here for future reference.

 - Gameplay:
   - Endless mode with events and powerups;
   - "Vicinity food generation";